 - Make broccoli: Heat oil in large skillet over medium high heat.
 Add broccoli, remaining 1 clove of garlic, sea salt, and black pepper and saute for 3-4 minutes.
 Add orange juice to pan, cover, and cook another 3-4 minutes, until broccoli is tender-crisp.
 Remove cover and remove from heat.

 - Make chicken: Heat 1 tablespoon vegetable oil in large nonstick skillet over medium high heat.
 Add 1/2 of chicken to pan and let sit, undisturbed for 2-3 minutes.
 Flip pieces over and cook for another 2-3 minutes, or until cooked through and golden brown.
-Remove chicken with a slotted spoon and set onto a plate.
+Remove chicken with a slotted spoon and set onto a plate lined with paper towel.
 Heat remaining 1 tablespoon avocado oil in pan and cook the rest of the chicken.

-- When the second batch is done cooking, add the first batch back to the skillet and add orange sauce to pan.
+- When the second batch is done cooking, drain oil from pan if necessary and add the first batch back to the skillet and add orange sauce to pan.
 Stir to coat the chicken and let cook for 1-2 minutes, until sauce is thick and glossy.

 - Serve over rice with broccoli on the side.

 Keywords: orange chicken stir fry, healthy orange chicken recipe, orange glazed chicken

 This post may contain affiliate links.
 They do not add any charge to you, but I will make a very small commission from them.
 I only link to products I use and recommend.
 Thank you for your support!